jamesroutley/routley.io/routley.io/content/posts/2017-08-09-parameterise-python-tests.md

 ---
+aliases:
+- /tech/2017/08/09/parameterise-python-tests
+date: '2017-08-09'
 layout: post
-title: "Improve Python testing with parameterisation"
 tags:
 - python
 - tdd
+title: Improve Python testing with parameterisation
 ---

 Parameterisation is a technique which makes testing simpler, more concise and